 THEY'RE GOING TO OPEN IT.

-This kind of envelope immediately tells send the recipient a messages that says “This is important.” or “Someone spent $20+ to send you whatever is inside the envelope, so open it up!“
+This kind of envelope immediately tells send the recipient a message that says “This is important.” or “Someone spent $20+ to send you whatever is inside the envelope, so open it up!“

 They’ll even go so far as to mail the physical copies to your location (say, if you need an original copy of a deed, or cashier’s check).
 The benefit of this is that to your recipients, it removes one of the most obvious clues that you’re not actually working from within the United States.

 Even if you're working from within the U.S. and you want to appear as though you're calling from the market in which you're working – you can still use a phone number based in the area in the area code of your choice.